 - I’d get just about any flour at Country Life if I didn’t have a Nutrimill (link goes to Amazon) already; many are not certified organic but “certified chemical free” which is a great less expensive step

-- Organic coconut flour is $6/lb., better deal at Tropical Traditions
+- Organic (use the code STEWARDSHIP for 10% off at that site!) is $6/lb., better deal at Tropical Traditions

 - Whole grain teff, $3.96/lb. (better deal than Amazon)

 - Arrowroot powder, $2.30/lb.
 (MUCH better deal than Amazon or Mountain Rose, current prices)

 - Organic barley, $1.10/lb.

 - Organic hulled white buckwheat, $2/lb. for 5#, $1.65/lb for 25# (this is to grind into flour and make buckwheaties, soaked and dehydrated whole groats)

 - Country Life’s whole grains for grinding are great and generally have very competitive prices: spelt, Kamut, all kinds of wheat berries, millet, and more.